The Top 10 Jewelry Investments for 2023January 3, 2022 – Posted in: Jewelry Blog

-Jewelry That’s Predicted to Perform – The Ultimate List
+Jewelry That’s Predicted to Perform in 2023 – The Ultimate List

-Despite the movement in the markets, certain pieces of jewelry seem to have a promising future.
-The following article features the types of jewelry that should be on your radar in 2020.
-So read on to find out more about the dos and don’ts of jewelry investments.
+Despite the movement in the markets, certain pieces of jewelry have a very promising future.
+The following article features the types of jewelry that should be on your radar in 2023 if you’re a serious jewelry investor.

-Most of their value comes from the fact that these are very hard to find.
-In fact, the majority of natural saltwater pearls are more than one hundred years old.
-And they usually feature on antique jewelry.
+Most of the investment value comes from the fact that these are almost impossible to find.
+The majority of natural saltwater pearls available to the market are more than one hundred years old.
+And they are usually featured in equally rare antique jewelry.

-Consequently, the price of these pieces can go sky high and keep growing with the coming years.
-To put things in perspective, just 1 in 10,000 oysters yield a natural pearl good enough for jewelry.
+Consequently, the price of these pieces can go sky-high and will keep growing in the coming years.
+To put things in perspective, just 1 in 10,000 natural oysters yield a natural pearl good enough for jewelry.

-To learn more about investing in Natural Saltwater Pearls, click here.
+To learn more about investing in Natural Saltwater Pearls and to view our collection, click here.

 The D grading signals that the diamond is colorless “white,” and Z diamonds have a yellowish tint.
 The diamond’s value drops the more they appear to show color.
 But there is a catch.

-The so-called fancy diamonds are colored and not graded on this scale.
-These are exceptionally rare and the ratio is similar to the natural saltwater pearls.
+The so-called “fancy diamonds” are colored and not graded on this scale.
+These are exceptionally rare and their ratios are much more similar to natural saltwater pearls.

 GIA indicates that 1 in 10,000 diamonds has a desirable color.
 And the colors that attract the most attention are blue, red, pink, and green.

-As a result, fancy diamonds have become one of the best jewelry investments.
-What’s more, these eye-catching assets have had stable growth over the past decade.
-But it’s not only about their rarity.
+As a result, fancy diamonds have become one of the greatest jewelry investments.

 For example, the famous CTF Pink Star has become the most expensive gemstone in the world in 2017.
 This mesmerizing pink diamond was sold in a Hong Kong auction for $71.2m.